Codin-bee/SimpleNeuronNetworks4J/README.md

 //Data initialization
 double cost = myNetwork.getCorrectPercentage(dataset);
 ```

+### What about the other architectures?
+All the object have the same interface methods, just in some cases they use different data-types, or the arguments are slightly changed up.
+The Javadoc documentation provided should be enough, but you can reach me to ask any questions if needed, do not be afraid.

 ## Have you got already working code I can use?
 Of course here is link to my repository I used to train on of my projects.
 Just make sure you install the MNIST database if you are going to use it.